 Platform operators have to be careful, however, to comply with the traditional banking rules and structure their activities in a way that does not trigger a licensing requirement under banking laws.
-This could, for instance, be the case where the operator accepted deposits from the public.
+This could, for instance, be the case where an operator has accepted deposits from the public.
 Platform operators' activities are also generally subject to anti-money laundering regulations.